 Teachers have a special relationship with the subjects they teach.
 It is this affection and appreciation that makes them want to share it with their students in rigorous and relevant ways.
 Each summer, with University of St. Francis, TREP coordinates resources to offer a 3-graduate hour course, for teachers and counselors to explore how science and math content matter is applied in the work world to further expand their ability to engage and motivate student learning.

-This course uses the business community to showcase how S.T.E.M. concepts are applied in the workplace and focuses on the Industry Internet of Things (IoT), AI with automation and the career changes through the pandemic.
+This course uses the business community to showcase how S.T.E.M. concepts are applied in the workplace and focuses on how the workplace is changing with Industry Internet of Things (IoT), AI, robotics, and automation.
 Teachers will go to the businesses, tour the facilities and will have access to speak with technical staff members and executives, for the purpose of gaining real-world applications, lesson extensions, and lesson enhancements for the subjects they teach.

 Typical costs for a 3-hour credit graduate course are between $1400 – $3,500.
-However, with TREP, the total cost for this 3 graduate credit hours is only $400, or it can be taken for IBSE 37.5 ISBE Educator Licensure PD Hours by emailing Gina Korczak at GKorczak@stfrancis.edu or calling 815-740-3743.
+However, with TREP, the total cost for the 3 graduate credit hour course is only $400.
+Learn about enrollment by emailing Gina Korczak at GKorczak@stfrancis.edu or calling 815-740-3743.

 TREP collected and organized career videos for high school students to explore manufacturing related careers organized into types: